 There was a prize-giving on Wednesday 8 October 2014 at ‘The Deaf Institute’ in Manchester.
 It was a good night, with some great readings from the shortlisted bloggers.

 I didn’t win, which was a little disappointing.
-The joint winners in the ‘Best Arts and Culture Blog’ category were Marc Provins and Emmeline Illustration – congratulations to them, they have good sites.
+The joint winners in the ‘Best Arts and Culture Blog’ category were Marc Provins and Emmeline Illustration – congratulations to them, they have excellent sites.

-I did get this badge for my website, which was nice:
+I got this badge for my website too, which was nice:

 If you’d like to discuss anything about my website, please email me.
 Otherwise, feel free to share the news using the buttons below.